joantolos/blog/content/blog/quickFix.md

 > 3 Areas you have to make time for to find success

+> 5 habits to sabotage yourself you don't even know you have

 Those are real headlines I compiled from several social media feeds.
 And, I have to admit, they look attractive, worth a click.
+Just take a look at the last one... it promises to reveal some secret habits that you have and you don't even know that are bad for you...
+I mean, you **have** to click, right?

 But take a closer look to the content of the bait... three simple tricks, four steps to win, a fantastic easy (and of course) **quick** recipe for success.
 Why this headlines are so attractive?
 Because they appeal to an inner need to get things.
 A lot of them, quick an easy.